AnonymousCodes911/SnakeGame_using_pygame/README.md

 ## SnakeGame_using_pygame
-This project uses Pygame and Pyautogui and is very easy to implement. copy the code and show the superiority over your fellow coders!
+This project uses Pygame and PyAutogui and is very easy to implement. copy the code and show the superiority over your fellow coders!
 Happy Coding!!
 you can find the same!!